When Access Disappears

 He waited.

-He took a step toward me, but I waved him off.
+He took a step forward, but I waved him off.

-We hadn’t been home in a while.
-Most weekends vanished into temporary places—motels with someone else’s linens, short-term rentals with rules taped to the fridge, coffee shops that closed too early.
+We hadn’t been home in ages.
+Weekends had melted into motels with someone else’s linens, short-term rentals with rules taped to the fridge, coffee shops that closed too early.
 Cups went cold between us.
 The closest thing to lasting was Julian’s car.
 Motion was easier.

 The fire burned low.
-He read.
-I didn’t ask what.
-I sat with my back to the wall and watched everything resist change—even the fire.
+Julian read, but I didn’t ask what.
+I sat with my back to the wall, watching everything resist change—even the fire.
 He added a log.
-It hissed and smoked, then caught.
+It hissed, smoked, then caught.

-On the first night in the cabin, I crossed the room and placed a hand on his shoulder.
-He didn’t turn, but his breath hitched—barely.
-It was just enough to know he had registered the touch.
+On the first night, I crossed the room and placed a hand on his shoulder.
+He didn’t turn, but his breath shifted, just enough to show he felt it.

-Later his hand moved to the back of my knee, just above the scar.
-The bad leg.
-His touch was uncertain, like he was listening for something I wasn’t saying.
-My leg seized and he felt it, waited, then his fingers fell into a pattern again.
+Later, his hand moved to the back of my knee, just above the scar on my bad leg.
+His touch was tentative, listening for something unsaid.
+My leg seized.
+He felt it, waited, then fell back into a steady rhythm.
 I didn’t move.
 Didn’t speak.

-The fire had dropped to embers.
+The fire dwindled to embers.
 Wind scraped at the windows.
 I shifted.

-Neither of us said anything.
+Neither of us spoke.
 It felt safer that way.

 The next morning, we left without a plan.
-The walk stretched longer than we intended, direction mattering less than distance.
-The cold felt cleaner than the silence had.
-The path led, unintentionally, to a beach.
-Gray water stilled beneath a low, heavy sky.
-The sand sank too easily beneath our feet.
+The walk stretched longer than expected, distance mattering more than direction.
+The cold felt cleaner than the silence.
+The path led us, unintentionally, to a beach.
+Gray water stilled beneath a heavy sky.
+The sand gave way too easily beneath our feet.
 Julian walked ahead—close enough to hear, not enough to speak.

 I carried the poles.
 Carbon, newer than they looked.
 I didn’t need them for the distance.
-Neither of us were talking much by then.
-I knelt and set the poles behind me.
-The tide hadn’t turned yet.
-Rain held off.
+By then, neither of us was talking much.
+I knelt, set the poles behind me.
+The tide hadn’t turned, and rain held off.
 The beach felt in-between.
 I stepped back, scanned for footing, and started to rise.
 That’s when it happened.

-The left pole had slipped behind a dip.
+The left pole slipped behind a dip.
 I reached too fast.
 My hip twisted.
 The pole buckled.
 I went down hard.
-Pain broke clean through me.
-My knee gave out with a snap.
-Shoulder hit next.
+Pain broke through me.
+My knee gave with a snap.
+My shoulder hit next.
 My breath left before I could brace.

 “I need to look,” he said.